jnovneb/OrchestVPN/README.md

 * Database initialization

+* TESTING:
-* How to run the test suite
+  How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions:
+* DEPLOYMENT:
   Using Capistrano.
 Run `cap production deploy` to deploy to production.

-* ...